KartheekGurram21/Resume-Builder/README.md

 ```

 I'm using Mongodb Atlas to store data , so just add your own connection string.
-This website also has user authentication and authorization
-using Bcrypt,  validator.

 #### The website is live on vercel https://resumegenerator-alpha.vercel.app/